SoftwareAG/c8y-docs/content/protocol-integration/lpwan-custom-codec-bundle/codec-workflow.md

 The LPWAN agent passes in the following fragments to the codec microservice:

-* *args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device.
+* `args` - Meta information that is required by the codec microservice to know the model and manufacturer of the device, along with the EUI of the device.
-* *sourceDeviceId* - The ID of the source device in the {{< product-c8y-iot >}} inventory.
+* `sourceDeviceId` - The ID of the source device in the {{< product-c8y-iot >}} inventory.
-* *value* - The actual value to be decoded.
+* `value` - The actual value to be decoded.
 The value is a series of bytes encoded as a hexadecimal string.

 **Example:**